-- Use the Reset Button to switch to the next setting: blue for 3 minutes, yellow for 7 minutes and red for 15 minutes.
+- Use the Reset Button to switch to the following setting: blue for 3 minutes, yellow for 7 minutes, and red for 15 minutes.

 - Press and hold the Empty button to save the setting you selected.
-The blue light will blink to confirm your choice and then it will return to its standby solid position.
+The blue light will blink to confirm your choice, then return to its solid standby position.

 All in all, these are the most common issues you can encounter when owning the Litter-Robot 3.
-Of course, they may or may not occur, but by knowing these steps mentioned above, you’ll be able to successfully get out of any unpleasant situation that may arise.
+Of course, they may or may not occur.
+Still, by knowing these steps mentioned above, you’ll be able to successfully get out of any unpleasant situation that may arise.